5 Common Childhood Sleep Myths: Debunked - Baby Chick

 What keeps babies awake at night is overtiredness more than anything else.
 You might think that an exhausted baby is more likely to conk out for a full night of sleep than one who slept much of the day.
 However, it’s just the opposite.
 We refer to it as being “overtired” because babies have missed the “tired” phase, and their bodies start to kick back into gear, which keeps them from falling and staying asleep.
 A baby who gets a decent amount of sleep during the day will be less likely to miss this sleep window, and their body will not emit the stimulating hormones produced when overtired.

 Sleeping is natural.
 Everyone wakes up and falls back to sleep multiple times per night, regardless of age.
-So no, you can’t teach a baby to be sleepy or wide awake.
+So, no, you can’t teach a baby to be sleepy or wide awake.
 However, what can be taught is the ability to fall back to sleep independently.

 The typical baby who is a “bad sleeper” isn’t in less need of sleep or more prone to waking up.
 I’ll say it louder for the people in the back: Your “bad sleeper” is not waking up any more often than your sister’s “great sleeper.”
 Babies labeled “bad sleepers” have just learned to depend on outside assistance to get back to sleep when they wake.
-Once your little one has figured out how to get to sleep without assistance from external sources, they start stringing together sleep cycles effortlessly, which is the secret to “sleeping through the night,” as most parents understand it.
+Once your little one has figured out how to get to sleep without the aid of external sources, they start stringing together sleep cycles effortlessly, which is the secret to “sleeping through the night,” as most parents understand it.

 3. Babies Will Dictate Their Sleep Schedules